harsh-ps-2003/escrow/README.md

 Seller Claim ecash from secret code obtained by happy buyer - `escrow claim <escrow-id> <secret-code>`

 Either of them call arbiter - `escrow dispute <escrow-id>`

+// create mermaid diagram to explain the architecture of the escrow!